Richard C. Nowakowski

-Richard C. Nowakowski is a former member of the Wisconsin State Assembly.
+Richard C. Nowakowski (born September 17, 1933) is an American politician who was a member of the Wisconsin State Assembly.

 Biography

-Nowakowski was born on September 17, 1933 in Milwaukee.
+Nowakowski was born on September 17, 1933, in Milwaukee.
 He attended South Division High School before moving on to Marquette University and the University of Miami.
 Nowakowski is a member of the Polish National Alliance, the Knights of Columbus and is a past Vice President of the Society of the Holy Name.

 Career

 Nowakowski was a member of the Assembly from 1961 to 1963.
 He is a Democrat.